ruchi-04/Multiple-Disease-Prediction/README.md

 Simple Deployment: Can be run locally or deployed on platforms like Streamlit Cloud or Heroku.

 # 📊 Models Used
-Diabetes Model: Trained on Pima Indians Diabetes Dataset (or similar), using features like:
+Diabetes Model: Trained using features like:

 Pregnancies